beckerg/ksf/README.md

 ### Implementation
 #### Abstractions
-*knsf* provides two primary abstractions: The connection (**struct conn**) which manages a single socket, and the service (**struct svc**) which manages a collection of connections.
+*knsf* provides two primary kernel abstractions: The connection (**struct conn**) which manages a single socket, and the service (**struct svc**) which manages a collection of connections.

 #### Thread Pool
-*knfs* provides a thread pool for the purpose of running short-lived asynchronous tasks affined to a specified core.
+*knsf* provides a thread pool for the purpose of running short-lived asynchronous tasks affined to a specific core.
 All such tasks are executed in the context of a kernel thread.

 ### Hardware